esphome/esphome-docs/components/binary_sensor/index.rst

 (**Required**, time, :ref:`templatable <config-templatable>`): When a signal is received, publish the state but wait for the received state to remain the same for specified time period before publishing any additional state changes.
-This filter complements the ``delay_on_off`` filter but publishes value changes at the beginning of the delay period.
+This filter complements the ``delayed_on_off`` filter but publishes value changes at the beginning of the delay period.
 When using a lambda call, you should return the delay value in milliseconds.
 **Useful for debouncing binary switches**.